<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=4084914&amp;fmt=gif">

 Strong governance frameworks, transparent decision-making processes, and effective management structures within the Green Carbon Fund help ensure long-term viability and reduce the risks associated with mismanagement or corruption.

-By implementing this multi-layered risk mitigation strategy, including portfolio insurance, the Green Carbon Fund enhances the attractiveness, longevity, and overall risk profile of its nature-based carbon projects, fostering confidence among you—the investor—and stakeholders while driving positive climate action.
+By implementing this multi-layered risk mitigation strategy, the Green Carbon Fund enhances the attractiveness, longevity, and overall risk profile of its nature-based carbon projects, fostering confidence among you—the investor—and stakeholders while driving positive climate action.

 What vetting process does the company follow?